 It's also worth remembering that GTA 6's November 19 launch date could create eligibility issues for certain award shows.
 The Golden Joystick Awards typically wrap up around the same time, which could limit GTA 6's ability to accumulate wins the way Clair Obscur: Expedition 33 did with its record-breaking 436-plus Game of the Year awards in 2025.

 Between Crimson Desert in March, Resident Evil Requiem in February, Marvel's Wolverine later in the year, and several other high-profile releases, this isn't a year where GTA 6 can coast on hype alone.
 It has to deliver.
-Otherwise, other AAA games on the wings are ready to fill the same vacuum.
+Other AAA games on the wings are ready to fill any vacuum.

 Will Crimson Desert pull off an upset similar to Clair Obscur: Expedition 33 did?
 We'll know for sure next month.
 Ambitious trailers and developer praise are one thing, the finished product is another.
 If Pearl Abyss delivers even half of what it's showing, GTA 6 might have its first real competition for the biggest game of 2026.